ecmwf/anemoi-docs/docs/contributing/contributing.rst

    behaviour.
 #.
 If you are interested in solving the issue yourself, assign the issue
    to yourself and follow the steps below.
+#.
+Tag your issue with the appropriate labels to help the community identify and triage it effectively.
+   Be sure to follow the :ref:`labelling-guidelines`.

 **********************
  Developing in Anemoi